bbl-Laobu/CustomBackIconDemo/README.md

-# Custom Back Icon Demo
+# Custom Back Button Style Demo
-Simple Custom Navigation Back Icon Demo for Xamarin Forms
+Simple Custom Navigation Back Button Style Demo for Xamarin Forms.

 ## INTRODUCTION
 A simple demo application demonstrating how to change the Back Button Icon and Style per individual page using Xamarin Forms and Custom Renderers.